bil022/ProbeDesign/README.md

-## ProbeDesigner
+## Probe Design
 Probe design is the first step of super-resolution FISH experiments to image and quantify DNAs/RNAs.
-We developed ProbeDesigner.
-ProbeDesigner applied a standard 17-nucleotides(nt) off-targets counting table.
+We developed a method with standard 17-nucleotides(nt) off-targets counting table.
 Our method is substantially faster and easier to use.
 Notably, it utilizes a memory-efficient data structure that significantly reduces the memory requirement from 64GB to 2GB.
-In addition, ProbeDesigner provides multiple parameters and new features compared to other methods.
+In addition, the method provides multiple parameters and new features compared to other methods.

 ## Installation